 Our Mission

 The Coalition Against Human Trafficking & Slavery in the Tri-State Area (Iowa, Wisconsin, Illinois) is a collaborative, faith-based network that engages in education and advocacy in an effort to eradicate human trafficking.
-The Coalition collaborates with other area groups who are also working to spread awareness of this modern-day slavery.
+The Coalition collaborates with other area groups that are also working to spread awareness of this modern-day slavery.

 What is Human Trafficking?